Mohammed-Altaf-01/Neural-Tuner/README.md

 - Invalid layer handling: unknown layer IDs, missing dtype/sparsity arguments
 - Terminal state: submit() terminates episode; subsequent steps return episode_complete
 - Training metrics schema: eval_metrics.json structure validation

+## Ethics and Reporting Policy

+- No baseline manipulation or metric tampering is used.
+- All reported values are loaded from saved artifacts in this repository.
+- "Oracle" is reported as a heuristic reference bound, not a proof of global optimality.